GreenlawDeveloper/Django-Ajax-Social-Media/README.md

 ## Project Overview

-* You can test this project in the [Live Server](bit.ly/django-social-live).
-Use the dummy accounts found on the login page, one for each tab to emulate multiple user interaction, or make your own account!

-* Here is a [demo video](bit.ly/django-social-demo-video) of the project in action.
+* Here is a [demo video]([bit.ly/django-social-demo-video](https://drive.google.com/file/d/1yYO12gMOj4jM-2yUD2bBn8mQjP8FhEti/view?usp=sharing)) of the project in action.

 * Or feel free to download the code and run the app on your local machine.